adriangalera/clean-code/exercise2-package-tracker/README.md

 In this exercise you will be creating a parcel tracker.
 Some code is provided as a starting point.

-# 1. Parcel tracker system
+# 1. Parcel tracker system description

 ## Tracker events
 There are 3 events in the system: